rehierl/node-tree-outliner/1-0-mathematics/1-3-2-concatenation.md

 <!-- ======================================================================= -->
 # Concatenation

-* here, (×) represents the concatenation product operator
+* (×) represents the concatenation operator
 * synonymous terms - add, append, concatenate
 * synonymous operators - `x` (lower-case letter), `&`, `+`, etc.

 Note that any sequence is in principle the result of concatenating its elements:
 `s = [e1, ..., eN] := e1 × ... × eN`.
-That is, the result of a concatenation is
+That is, the result of the concatenation
-in general a flat sequence.
+operation is in general a flat sequence.

+Note that in general sets will be homogenous sets-of-elements.
+That is, the elements within a set are either all sequences, or the sets hold non-sequence elements (i.e. values) only.
+Because of that, the concatenation operation differs from the Cartesian product.

 <!-- ======================================================================= -->
 ## cartesian product vs. concatenation